Deer Island (Massachusetts): 19th-20th century

 In the middle of the 19th century, the island was the landing point for thousands of refugees from the Great Famine of Ireland, many sick and poverty-stricken.
 In 1847, a hospital was established to treat incoming immigrants, and during the following two years, about 4,800 men, women, and children were admitted.
 Many recovered and went on to new lives, but more than 800 died.
 In 1850, an almshouse was built to house paupers.
 Opened in 1853, it was administered by the City of Boston.
 Today, a Celtic Cross is erected not far from the old site of the Almshouse, honoring the 850 who died during the Famine Era.

 In 1896, the almshouse facility became one of the short-term prisons for Suffolk County.
 The Deer Island House of Correction existed until 1991, when the prisoners were permanently transferred to the South Bay House of Correction.
 The Deer Island prison is mentioned in Sylvia Plath's poem "Point Shirley" and her novel The Bell Jar.

 In his book A Short History of Nearly Everything, Bill Bryson mentions an experiment done at the naval prison on Deer Island.
 Following the August 1918 flu pandemic, in an attempt to develop a vaccine, 62 volunteers were selected from 300 prisoners.
 These men were promised pardons if they survived a set of tests.
 None of the volunteers fell sick, but the ward doctor contracted the disease and died.
 The prisoners possibly became immunized due to exposure to the virus during the weeks preceding the trial, experiencing few symptoms or none at all.
 The doctor in charge of the experiment, Joseph Goldberger, published a report on the experiment in 1921.
 His report mentions the volunteers coming from a naval facility on Deer Island, but nothing regarding prisoners or pardoning of sentences.

-Two separate entities existed on Deer Island for naval facilities and correctional facilities: Fort Dawes and the House of Correction.
+At the time, two separate entities existed on Deer Island for naval facilities and correctional facilities: Fort Dawes and the House of Correction.
 Goldberger's final report mentions two experiments on Deer Island at different times (November to December 1918 and February to March 1919), as well as a third in San Francisco (November to December 1918).